Garbage disposals often get a bad rap. Some people think we shouldn’t use them at all.

 But they clump together, don’t break up and can create a caffeinated clog.
 Instead, spread them around plants in your garden to repel insects and stimulate plant growth.

 Eggshells might be the most controversial item on this list.
-Opinions on whether they belong in the disposal or not are rather scrambled.
+Opinions on whether they belong in the disposal are rather scrambled.

 Some say the shells actually work almost like a scouring powder, breaking into tiny bits and helping clean gunk off the disposal’s blades.
-But others say they can become compacted and either clog the drain entirely or stick to the walls of the pipe, slowing its draining.
+But others say they can become compacted, either clogging the drain entirely or sticking to the walls of the pipe, slowing its draining.

 After eggs-amining the evidence, it would seem wise to keep them out entirely.